fcbotelho/lwlock/README.md

 Interested?
 -----------

-If the functionality covered by lwlocks or any of the included strucutres, drop us a line!
+If the functionality covered by lwlocks or any of the included structures is of interest to you, drop us a line!
 We would be happy to guide you in integrating the code with your own.
 If you are already using it, we would like to hear about your experience and any wish list items you may have.
 Any suggestions for improvements, actual code improvements and bug fixes are of course always welcome too.